cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

     // Get the current height.
     currentHeight = getCurrentHeight()

-    // Check that localTimeoutHeight or localTimeoutTimestamp has passed on the Querying Chain (locally) abortTransactionUnless(
+    // Check that localTimeoutHeight or localTimeoutTimestamp has passed on the querying chain (locally) abortTransactionUnless(
       (query.localTimeoutHeight > 0 && query.localTimeoutHeight < getCurrentHeight()) ||
       (query.localTimeoutTimestamp > 0 && query.localTimeoutTimestamp < currentTimestamp()))